-The following chart explains the Plan's special reimbursement for services when certain Non-Contract providers are used.
-The Plan Trustees or its designee determines if and when the following special reimbursement circumstances apply to a claim after the normal claim adjudication processes have been followed/investigated.
-Allowed charge is defined in the Definitions chapter of this document.
+The following chart explains the Plan's special reimbursement for services when certain Non-Contract Providers are used.
+The Plan Trustees or its designee determine if and when the following special reimbursement circumstances apply to a Claim after the normal Claim adjudication processes have been followed/investigated.